hkfrei/alpinePassMap/README.md

 ## Acknowledgments

 * The awesome BLENDID task and build tools.
+With that I finally found a good way to organize my code in modules.
 * Vince Garcia, my cycling buddy who drove many of those passes with me;-)